 Whenever you discover that God’s plans differ from yours, can you put His will ahead of your own?
 Whenever you find that what you want to do is wrong, can you yield to God’s will?
 That’s the mind of Christ!

 Of course, some aspects of life are not so much questions of right or wrong as they are questions of wisdom and making the best choices.
 Sometimes more than one choice can be within God’s will.

 What career should you choose?
 What job should you pursue?
 Who should you marry?
 Where should you live?
 God gives principles that can help us make good choices in dealing with these types of questions.
-See our article titled “Decision Making” for some helpful tips.
+See our article on “Decision Making” for some helpful tips.

-Discovering God’s will for you
+Discerning God’s will for you

 We have looked at God’s overall will for humanity—the wonderful purpose for our lives.
 Now let’s consider: What is God’s will for you, with your unique roles, talents, interests and background?